belc0011/EduPlan/client/README.md

 ### Project Demo

 The project can be found at https://EduPlan.onrender.com.
-Follow the steps to interact with the website:
+Follow the steps below to interact with the website:

 1. Click the "Sign Up" button and create an account to sign in.
 2. Click on the "Categories" button in the NavBar and then click on "New Category".
 Create all the categories you believe you will need.